 I graduated from Eindhoven University of Technology (the Netherlands) with a degree in Chemistry & Chemical Engineering.
-For my PhD, I moved to research institute IMO/IMOMEC in Belgium where I was part of the BIOSensors group of Prof Wagner.
+For my PhD, I moved to the research institute IMO/IMOMEC in Belgium where I was part of the BIOSensors group of Prof Wagner.
 There, together with Maastricht University, I developed polymer-based sensing platforms that were used for the electrochemical and thermal detection of neurotransmitters.
 After finishing my PhD, I continued as a postdoctoral researcher within the same group to focus on aptamers as recognition elements.
 In 2014, I started working in the organic chemistry group of Prof Kilburn at Queen Mary University of London.
 Instead of biomimetic receptors, I focused on enzymes (“natural” receptors) and studying enzyme catalysis with electrochemical methods.
 My independent research started at Manchester Metropolitan University in 2015 where I was promoted to senior lecturer in Chemical Biology in 2018.
 Since March 2019, my group has moved to Newcastle University where I am a senior lecturer in the school of Engineering (Advanced Materials group) and the current deputy director of Chemical Engineering.
-My research group focuses on developing novel (portable) sensing platforms that can be used in sustainable healthcare.
+My research group focuses on developing novel (portable) sensing platforms that can be used to solve complex medical and environmental problems.